Analog Quantum Simulation of Coupled Electron-Nuclear Dynamics in Molecules: Discussion

+Nuclear quantum effects, such as proton tunneling, are naturally included in our approach.
+Such effects are essential for describing many chemical processes, especially in biological systems~\cite{TunnelingBio}.
+Our choice of model system represents two static moieties (fixed ions) coupled to two electrons and a moving ion (e.g. a proton).
+The time evolution resulted in a superposition of the moving ion between left and right positions, demonstrating the importance of the quantum description.
+Furthermore, the results for the model system demonstrate how small changes in the electronic description can result in large differences in the dynamics.
+These results demonstrate that our approach will enable accurate and efficient simulations of the quantum effects in photochemical dynamics and proton-coupled electron transfer.

 A key approximation in our approach is the exclusion of the Coriolis (rotational-vibrational) coupling from the Hamiltonian.
-This approximation is not only useful for simplifying the Hamiltonian, but it also comes with an advantage for physical observables.
+On the timescale of ultrafast processes (fs--ps), we expect that the effect of Coriolis coupling would be a negligible perturbation on the vibronic states since the rotational frequencies are relatively small.
+This approximation also comes with an advantage for simulating physical observables.
 Any observable quantity that depends on the molecular (Eckart) frame is averaged out over the rotational wavefunction, including electronic and nuclear densities.
-Experimental measurement of these observables in a lab frame results from spontaneous symmetry breaking between the molecule of interest and its environment~\cite{matyus21}.
+Experimental measurement of these observables in a lab frame results from spontaneous symmetry breaking between the molecule and its environment~\cite{matyus21}.
 This gives a potential advantage for interpretability of our wavefunction compared to other quantum simulation proposals~\cite{PNAS_KJLM_2008,PRXQ_SBDW_2021}.
-Furthermore, on the timescale of ultrafast processes (fs--ps), we expect that the effect of Coriolis coupling would be a negligible perturbation on the vibronic states for due to the relatively small rotational frequencies.
-Future work could explore how this perturbation could be included as an environmental effect without compromising the wavefunction interpretability.
+Future work could explore how rotations could be included as an environmental effect without compromising the wavefunction interpretability.